Dick Celeste

-Richard Frank Celeste (born November 11, 1937) is an American former diplomat, university administrator and politician from Ohio.
-A member of the Democratic Party, he served as the 64th governor of Ohio from 1983 to 1991 and remains the last Democrat to win re-election as Ohio Governor.
+Richard Frank Celeste (born November 11, 1937) is an American former politician, diplomat, and college administrator.
+A member of the Democratic Party, he was the 64th governor of Ohio from 1983 to 1991.
+Celeste also served as the 55th lieutenant governor of Ohio from 1975 to 1979, 9th director of the Peace Corps from 1979 to 1981, and as United States Ambassador to India from 1997 to 2001.
+After leaving politics, he was the president of Colorado College.
+Celeste remains the last Democrat to win re-election as governor of Ohio.

-Early life and career
+Early life

-Celeste was born in Cleveland, Ohio and grew up in Lakewood, Ohio, the son of Margaret Louis and Frank Palm Celeste.
+Celeste was born on November 11, 1937 in Cleveland, Ohio, the son of Margaret Louis and Frank Palm Celeste.
 His father was born in Cerisano, Italy.
+He grew up in the suburb of Lakewood, Ohio, where his father served as mayor from 1956 to 1964.
 He graduated from Lakewood High School in 1955.

-In 1959, he graduated magna cum laude from Yale University where he was a member of Phi Beta Kappa.
-Celeste then received a Rhodes Scholarship to attend Exeter College at Oxford University, where he is an Honorary Fellow.
-There he met Dagmar Ingrid Braun, whom he married in Austria in 1962.
-After returning to the United States, Celeste served as staff liaison office in the Peace Corps and as special assistant to Chester Bowles.
+Celeste graduated magna cum laude from Yale University in 1959, where he was a member of Phi Beta Kappa.
+He then received a Rhodes Scholarship to attend Exeter College at Oxford University, where he is an Honorary Fellow.
+After returning to the United States, Celeste served as staff liaison office in the Peace Corps and as special assistant to Ambassador Chester Bowles.

+Career

+Early political career

 Celeste was elected to the Ohio House of Representatives from Cuyahoga County in 1970.
-His Ohio House District included western Cleveland and Lakewood, where his father Frank, had once served as mayor.
-He was subsequently elected the 55th lieutenant governor of Ohio in 1974 (defeating Republican John W. Brown, serving under the Republican James A. Rhodes—at the time, Ohio's lieutenant governor was elected separately from the governor, so the victors could be of different parties).
-In 1978, Celeste ran for governor, but lost to incumbent Rhodes.
-President Carter appointed Celeste Director of the Peace Corps from 1979 to 1981, where he was responsible for programs in 53 countries.
+His Ohio House District included western Cleveland and Lakewood, where he grew up and his father had served as mayor.
+During his time as a legislator he focused on constituent services and built his public profile.

+Celeste was subsequently elected the 55th lieutenant governor of Ohio in 1974, defeating Republican John William Brown and serving under incumbent Republican Jim Rhodes.
+At the time, Ohio's lieutenant governor was elected separately from the governor, so the victors could be of different parties.
+Rhodes reportedly told Celeste to take up golfing because he was "not going to give [Celeste] a damn thing to do".
+Celeste challenged Rhodes for governor in the 1978 Ohio gubernatorial election, but lost.
+President Jimmy Carter subsequently appointed Celeste as director of the Peace Corps from 1979 to 1981, where he was responsible for programs in 53 countries.